pub trait Serializer {

 This is the only method that has to implemented, but for performance and

-to retain type information most serious Serializer
+to retain type information most serious Serializers will want to

 implement all other methods as well.